 – Samantha Bordman, M.D.
 “Positive Thinking?
 Overrated“

-I would expect to see:
+If people truly had an agile mindset, I would expect to see:

 - Teams exhibiting Lean thinking of respect for people and removing waste.